Miheret-Girmachew/Miheret-Girmachew/README.md

 👩‍💻 **Software Engineer | Full Stack Developer**
 Passionate about using technology to solve real-world problems.

-# Portfolio

-Check out my [Portfolio](https://miheretttportfolio.netlify.app/) to see my projects and work.

 ## 🌱 About Me
 I am currently a Software Engineering student at Addis Ababa Science and Technology University.
 I have a keen interest in software development, cybersecurity, and competitive programming.
 I am passionate about working on real-world projects to sharpen my coding and problem-solving skills.